bryanmartineze/grafana-demo/README.md

-1. Create an EKS cluster using Rancher
+1.Create an EKS cluster using Rancher

+2.Create a Grafana Cloud Stack, go into Connections > Add new connection > Kubernetes Monitoring

+3.Set the correct parameters including metric Sources of Autodiscovery with annotations and Prometheus Operator objects and Generate a Token

+4.Deploy the manifest to your kubernetes cluster

-2.Install the OTEL Demo app
+Optional.Install the OTEL Demo app just to see if it works

     helm repo add open-telemetry https://open-telemetry.github.io/opentelemetry-helm-charts
     helm repo update